 Philip loves to work in his community.
 He finds his “dream job” in an office environment.
 His is a story of “having a dream” and realizing that “dreams do come true” when you “believe in yourself”.

 Philip began working part-time at a local law firm in 2013 while continuing to work at the Sweet Comfort Bakery until their closure in August 2017.
-In December of 2018, CMA’s Day Services Coordinator, Geri Pesko, supported Philip in obtaining a temporary part-time job as an office assistant at a mortgage company.
+In December of 2018, CMA’s Employment Coordinator, Geri Pesko, supported Philip in obtaining a temporary part-time job as an office assistant at another law firm.
 This job allowed Philip to gain some more valuable skills and increase his work hours.